bracesoftware/dpp/README.md

 <br></br>

 ## Introduction
-:zap: ¤ D++ is a small interpreted language written in Pawn.
+:computer: ¤ D++ is a small interpreted language written in Pawn.
 It is designed with the role of enabling modification of the gamemode code on the server during run-time.
 It contains various features and things that aren't even introduced into Pawn itself.
 D++ has a very complex syntax which makes it very hard to learn but also fragile to small mistakes.

-> It is made purely for fun and with an intention to learn more about Pawn itself, thus D++ should not be taken as a serious language.
+> :paperclip: It is made purely for fun and with an intention to learn more about Pawn itself, thus D++ should not be taken as a serious language.
 However, the language itself is still impressive considering it is written in Pawn.

 ## Documentation